 As per SEBI Listing Regulations, the Corporate Governance Report with the Auditors Certificate thereon, and the Management Discussion and Analysis are attached, which forms part of this report.

-The information required pursuant to Section 197(12) read with Rule, 5 (1) of The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are provided in the "Annexure-E" of the Annual Report.
+The information required pursuant to Section 197(12) read with Rule, 5 (1) of The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are provided in the "Annexure-F" of the Annual Report.

 The Directors state that applicable Secretarial Standards, i.e. SS-1 and SS-2, relating to Meetings of the Board of Directors and General Meetings, respectively, have been duly followed by the Company.

-Certain statements in this report relating to Companys objectives, projections, outlook, expectations, estimates, etc may be forward looking statements within the meaning of applicable laws and regulations.
-Although the Company believes that the expectations reflected in such forward looking statements are reasonable, no assurance can be given that such expectations will prove to have been correct.
-Accordingly, actual results or performance could differ materially from such expectations, projections, etc whether express or implied as a result of among other factors, changes in economic conditions affecting demand and supply, success of business and operating initiatives and restructuring objectives, change in regulatory environment, other government actions including taxation, natural phenomena such as floods and earthquakes, customer strategies, etc over which the Company does not have any direct control.
+Certain statements in the Management Discussion and Analysis describing the Companys analysis, projections, interpretations and estimates are forward-looking within the meaning of applicable securities laws and regulations.
+Actual results may vary from those expressed or implied depending upon economic conditions, Government policies and other incidental/related factors, changes in economic conditions affecting demand and supply, success of business and operating initiatives and restructuring objectives, change in regulatory environment, other government actions including taxation, natural phenomena such as floods and earthquakes, customer strategies, etc. over which the Company does not have any direct control.

 |For and on behalf of The Board Of Directors,|